elliek333/assessment/README.md

 data.

-If data set has different columns user will need to specify these in the following code chunks:
+If data set has different columns user will need to specify these in statistical analysis, plots, summary tables and data tidying.

-Independent group columns (could be replaced with differing experimental conditions): Age, MMSE, CDR, eTIV, nWBV, ASF, M/F, EDUC, SES, Visit, Group

-Dependent group columns: CDR

-Please note some columns may need to be removed as well, some analysis requires only numeric classed columns.
+Please note some columns may need to be removed, some analysis requires numeric classed columns.